Design Custom Gear

 - Use the distressed effect to break up the design.
 Also known as the vintage look, the distressed effect is a simple design trick that can be used on almost any print.
 We highly recommend exploring this option for printing on soft T-shirts.

 Does washing make your T-shirts softer?

-Yes– and no. Cotton typically does get softer, but for some shirts (the cheaper ones), there is a point of diminishing returns– especially if you don’t wash and dry properly.
+Yes–and no. Cotton typically gets softer, but for some shirts (the cheaper ones), there is a point of diminishing returns–especially if you don’t wash and dry properly.
 Eventually, the fabric can become coarse and “pilled” and the edges buckled and frayed.
 Blends also get softer after multiple washes, but they are more durable in the long run.
 So once again, blends win.

 Cotton is still the go-to for many people seeking the softest T-shirts and avoids any issues with irritation or static cling.
-So when you want a classic soft feel and to make sure everyone is happy, choose 100% cotton– just make sure to get premium tees with high-quality, combed, and ringspun cotton.
+So when you want a classic soft feel and to make sure everyone is happy, choose 100% cotton and get premium tees with high-quality, combed, and ring-spun cotton.